PeggyFan/telco_Churn_genai/README.md

 # Telco Churn — Gen AI-assisted experiments

-This repository contains a single analysis / experimentation script, `churn_genai.py`, that demonstrates a full workflow for predicting telco customer churn and exploring ways to augment the dataset using generative models and NLP pipelines.
+This repository contains a single script, `churn_genai.py`, that demonstrates a full workflow for predicting telco customer churn and exploring ways to augment the dataset using generative models and NLP pipelines.

 It started as a Colab notebook and was converted to a script.
 The code trains baseline classifiers, generates synthetic customer feedback via LLM prompts (example code commented out), and explores several ML/ML+NLP pipelines including: